Palin, Begich, Gross advance in Alaska US House race

 The election was unusual in that it was conducted primarily by mail.
 It also was the first election under a system approved by voters in 2020 that ends party primaries and institutes ranked voting for general elections.

-The election went on as scheduled following a tense legal fight over ballot access issues, with the state defending itself against accusations that the manner in which the primarily by-mail election was held discriminated against voters with visual impairments.
+The election went on as scheduled following a legal fight over ballot access issues, with the state defending itself against accusations that the manner in which the primarily by-mail election was held discriminated against voters with visual impairments.

 Palin, the 2008 Republican vice presidential nominee, held significant name recognition in a field that also included current and former state legislators and a North Pole city council member whose name is Santa Claus.
 Many of the candidates were relative unknowns.

-Begich comes from a family of prominent Democrats, which includes uncles Mark Begich and Tom Begich, who have both held elected office.
+Begich comes from a family of prominent Democrats, including uncles Mark Begich and Tom Begich, who have both held elected office.
 Gross unsuccessfully ran for U.S. Senate in 2020 with the endorsement of state Democrats.
 Alaska Democratic party leaders in this race urged voters to pick a Democrat.

 Peltola, who was one of six Democrats on the ballot, is a former state lawmaker.
 Sweeney was an assistant secretary of Indian Affairs in the U.S. Department of Interior during the Trump administration.

-Palin released a statement on election night, saying she was grateful to her supporters “who voted to make Alaska great again!”
+Palin, making her first bid for elected office since resigning as governor partway through her term in 2009, attributed her resignation to an onslaught of records requests and ethics complaints she said were frivolous and had become distractions.

-She said she looked forward to the special election so that she could “highlight our ideas for fixing this country by responsibly developing Alaska’s God-given natural resources, getting runaway government spending under control, protecting human life, protecting the right to keep and bear arms, and restoring respect for individual liberty and the Constitution.”
+Palin took issue with those who have questioned her ties or commitment to the state.
+“I’m so Alaskan I hit a moose the other night,” she said, adding that her vehicle got totaled but that she was fine.

-Palin, making her first bid for elected office since resigning as governor partway through her term in 2009, touted endorsements from a number of national figures, including former President Donald Trump.
-Palin was an early supporter of Trump during his 2016 presidential bid, and he participated in a telerally for her the week before the election.
+During this race, Palin touted endorsements from a number of national figures, including former President Donald Trump.
+Palin was an early supporter of Trump during his 2016 presidential bid, and he participated in a telerally for her.

 An August primary and November general election will decide who serves a two-year House term beginning in January.
 Palin, Begich and Gross are running in that race.
+Peltola and Sweeney also are candidates.

-An email seeking comment on the special primary was sent to Begich’s campaign manager Wednesday.
+Emails seeking comment on the special primary were sent to the Begich and Gross campaigns Wednesday.

 Begich’s grandfather, Democratic U.S. Rep. Nick Begich, had the House seat before Young.
 In 1972, the elder Begich was running against Young when Begich’s plane disappeared on a flight from Anchorage to Juneau.
 Begich was nonetheless reelected.